kwaldenphd/python-authoring-environments/README.md

 # How to Submit This Lab (and show your work)

+Moving forward, we're going to be submitting lab notebooks using the provide Jupyter Notebook template ([link for this lab's template](https://colab.research.google.com/drive/13XsSSsqt3AmjLYKjdTn0pvQ1406anah3?usp=sharing)).
+- If working in JupyterLab (or another desktop IDE), download the `.ipynb` file to your local computer
+  * `File` - `Download` - `Download as .ipynb`
+- If working in Google Colaboratory, MAKE SURE you save a copy to your local drive.
+Otherwise your changes will not be saved.
+  * `File` - `Save a copy in Drive`

+The lab notebook template includes all of the questions as well as pre-created markdown cells for narrative text answers and pre-created code cells for any programs you may need to create.
+- Double click on these cells to edit and add your own content
+- If questions do not require a code component, you can ignore those cells
+- If questions to not require a narrative component, you can ignore those cells

+If working in JupyterLab or another desktop IDE, upload the lab notebook template `.ipynb` file to Canvas as your lab submission.
+- NOTE: This lab also asks you to upload a PDF version of this notebook.
+You are welcome, but not required, to do that moving forward.

+If working in Google Colaboratory, submit the link to your notebook (checking sharing permissions, similar with Google Docs) AS WELL AS the `.ipyb` file

 # Lab Notebook Questions

+[Click here](https://colab.research.google.com/drive/13XsSSsqt3AmjLYKjdTn0pvQ1406anah3?usp=sharing) to access the lab notebook template as a Jupyter Notebook (Google CoLab, ND Users).

+To download the notebok from Google Colaboratory (as a `.ipynb` file): `File` (top-left corner) -> `Download` -> `Download as .ipynb`.
+Once you have downloaded the file on your local computer, you can move it into a designated folder for this lab/class.

 Q1: Work through the <a href="https://docs.spyder-ide.org/current/videos/first-steps-with-spyder.html">"First Steps with Spyder"</a>resources provided in the Spyder documentation.
 That includes two 3.5 minute videos that introduce you to the basics of the Spyder IDE and how to get started with Python in Spyder.
 Describe your experience getting  started with Spyder using  these materials/resources.